-Meteorites are our principal source of extraterrestrial material.
-They are sometimes called the ‘poor man’s space probe’ because they land on Earth for free.
-These rocks hail from approximately 100–150 different asteroids as well as from the Moon and Mars, and they provide key information about our origins.
-Asteroidal meteorites are also the oldest rocks around – a few hundred million years older than the oldest existing Earth rocks and approximately 60 million years older than the Moon itself.
+Asteroid meteorites are the oldest rocks around — a few hundred million years older than the oldest existing Earth rocks, and approximately 60 million years older than the Moon itself.

-Stones (95 per cent of meteorite falls): These are silicate rocks (some resembling terrestrial volcanic rocks) derived from melted and unmelted asteroids, the Moon, and Mars.
+Stones (95 per cent of meteorite falls): these are silicate rocks (some resembling terrestrial volcanic rocks) derived from melted and unmelted asteroids, the Moon, and Mars.
 Some were melted in their parent bodies; in others one can discern the raw ingredients of the planets.
 Some stones may have brought water and organic compounds to the Earth, facilitating the origin of life.

-Stony irons (1 per cent of falls): These half-stone, half-metal samples are formed on or within melted asteroids by the mixing of metal core material with silicate rocks.
+Stony irons (1 per cent of falls): these half-stone, half-metal samples are formed on or within melted asteroids by the mixing of metal core material with silicate rocks.
 One class of these meteorites, the pallasites, are widely considered the most beautiful extraterrestrial substance known.

-Although there are more than 60,000 meteorites in the world’s collections, two-thirds of these are from Antarctica and will never be available to the general public.
-And the resource is barely growing; each year there are only five or six fresh falls and two hundred or so ‘finds’ (most of which weigh less than 200 grams and are appreciably weathered).

-For scientists to classify a meteorite into the proper category, the rock must be broken or cut; only then can well-characterized samples be offered for sale.
+For scientists to classify a meteorite into the proper category, the rock must be broken or cut; only then can well-characterised samples be offered for sale.
 Meteorite hunters, meteorite researchers, and meteorite dealers work together in a worldwide enterprise to discover new specimens, uncover details about the origin of the solar system, and make samples available to the discerning collector.